Guide to taxes required when buying a house in Spain

 5) The notary itself, as some offer lower rates than others

-If the buyer needs to apply for a loan to purchase a house, the bank will require an initial property valuation, the price of which is about 500 euros, depending on the type of property to be evaluated and other decisions.
-Then you should also take into account the specific mortage costs (interest payment) you agree with the bank.
+If the buyer needs to apply for a loan to purchase a house, the bank will require an initial property valuation.
+The price is about 500 euros, depending on the type of property to be evaluated and other decisions.
+Then you should also take into account the specific mortgage costs (interest payment) you agree with the bank.

 2. Taxes to be paid at Home Ownership Stage